janesmith73/product-docs/docs/glossary.md

 ## Service profile
 A profile that defines the services and functionality of a device managed through the emnify platform.

+## SIM
+A SIM (Subscriber Identification Module) an integrated circuit (IC) available as a card in various form factors that stores data used to identify a subscriber ([IMSI](#imsi---international-mobile-subscriber-identity)) along with other other network information for connecting and authenticating with a [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno).
+An [eSIM](https://www.emnify.com/iot-glossary/esim) is a SIM with an [eUICC](#euicc---embedded-universal-integrated-circuit-card) which can be produced as SIM card in various form factors or embedded within a device.
+The [emnify eSIM](/services/global-iot-sim) has capabilities not available with other eSIMs.

 ## SIM batch
 A collection of SIM cards that can be registered with a single [BIC](#bic---batch-identification-code) code.